 Here’s a referral program templates checklist, just for you

 Congratulations for making it this far!
 You’ll have seen how some great designs and savvy brands are building their referral programs for success.
+Now it’s your turn to get your referral marketing right.
+It’s time for you to learn how to set up your referral program.
 To help you keep track of what you’ll need, here’s a simple image: